bnb-chain/bnb-chain.github.io/docs/wallet/arkane-developer.md

 Arkane will help you interact with the BNB Smart Chain, create blockchain wallets, create different asset types such as fungible (BEP20, ERC20), and non-fungible tokens - NFTs - (ERC721, and ERC1155) and interact with smart contracts.
 Next to a superior developer experience, you can give your users a user-friendly interface.

 Each application is unique and has different needs, therefore they provide different ways of interacting with Arkane.
-Applications that have support for Web3 are recommendated to integrate the [Arkane Web3 provider](https://docs.arkane.network/widget/web3-provider/getting-started), others are suggested to use the [Arkane Widget](https://docs.arkane.network/widget/widget/introduction).
+Applications that have support for Web3 are recommended to integrate the [Arkane Web3 provider](https://docs.arkane.network/widget/web3-provider/getting-started), others are suggested to use the [Arkane Widget](https://docs.arkane.network/widget/widget/introduction).

 ## Key features